darrencassar/securich/trunk/README.txt

 -- Revokes a privilege for a particular combination of username / hostname / databasename / tablename / role.
 The terminateconnectionsy is there to kill all threads for a particular user if set to Y which is revoked.
 Should you not want to cut off the user, just substitute it with n and the user won't be able to connect next time round but current connections remain intact. - tabletype should either be table (for a table) and storedprocedure (for a stored proc).

 21) set_password('username','hostname','oldpassword','newpassword'); (version 0.1.1) (version 0.1.4 added `oldpassword`)
 -- Changes password for any user (if current user is root), otherwise changes own password if current user is not root. can change the password up to 11times in 1 day and stores the last 5 passwords which were not changed for at least 24hrs.
 Does not permit the new password to be the same as any of the old passwords.
 Resets update count if more than 24hrs passed from last first update of the day.
-Password must be longer than 10 characters, contain at least one number, one letter and one special character (minimum complexity requirement).
+Password must be longer than '10 characters (configurable amount through sec_config.password_length)'.
+Complexity requirements are set on sec_config: password_length_check password_dictionary_check password_lowercase_check password_uppercase_check password_number_check password_special_character_check password_username_check
+Root user doesn't need to abide to the above password restrictions when creating a new user since the latter will have to change the password and set one of his own.

 In order for a user to change one's old password, the user needs to supply the old password apart from the new one as well.

 22) unblock_user ( 'usernamein','hostnamein','dbnamein' )
 -- Unblocks any user specified if it had blocked privileges / roles